rrra/www/content/post/2017/baofeng-teardown.md

 are popular as starter radios due to their low cost.
 They are also used as disposable or spare/back-up radios.

-Learn about the internal architecture of these Baofeng UV-5RB in the [Teardown Tuesday: Baofeng Amateur Radio Transceiver](https://www.allaboutcircuits.com/news/teardown-tuesday-baofeng-amateur-radio-transceiver/) article on the
+Learn about the internal architecture of the Baofeng UV-5RB in the [Teardown Tuesday: Baofeng Amateur Radio Transceiver](https://www.allaboutcircuits.com/news/teardown-tuesday-baofeng-amateur-radio-transceiver/) article on the
 [All About Circuits](https://www.allaboutcircuits.com/) website.